What is the Live Literature Programme?

 Welcome to Live Literature!

-Authors listed on our database are paid a fee of £175 and reimbursed their expenses when they carry out these events.
-Authors living and working in Scotland can apply to join the database at any time.
+Authors listed in our directory are paid a fee of £175 and reimbursed their expenses when they carry out these events.
+Authors living and working in Scotland can apply to join the directory at any time.

 Scottish Book Trust will invoice you for part of this fee after the event has taken place.
 This will cost you £75 per session, £90 including VAT (some organisations can reclaim VAT).
 Scottish Book Trust covers the author’s travel and accommodation.